jasonklau328/Kaggle-titanic-prototype/README.md

 We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like

+# Goal
+Objective of this notebook:Using basic machine learning model to predict outcome

 # Table of Content
 * Data preprocessing
   * Import libraries